Tobai24/ECG-Arrhythmia-Classifier/README.md

 - If you use `pipenv`, you do not need to install the `requirements.txt` dependencies manually because `pipenv` reads the `Pipfile` and manages the environment for you.
 - For Debian-based systems, using `sudo apt install pipenv` ensures compatibility with the system Python environment and avoids issues with the "externally managed environment" restriction.

+### Exploratory Data Analysis and Modeling

+The exploratory data analysis and modeling are done in the [notebooks directory](notebooks/).
+The exploratory data analysis and model building are done in the `notebook.ipynb` notebook.
+The notebook directory also contains the model called `model.pkl`, where the model from the `notebook.ipynb` is stored.

+## Get Going

+Ready to dive into your project?
+Here’s a quick guide to get you started.

+### 📁 **Deployment**

+### **Local Deployment**

+- **Tools Used**: Flask for building your web app and Docker for containerizing it.
+- **Where to Find It**: Head over to the [deployment](deployment) folder.
+This README covers everything you need to get your app running locally.
+It’s got the details for setting up Flask and Docker, so you can test things out on your own machine.

+## 🎉 Special Mentions

+A huge thank you to [DataTalks.Club](https://datatalks.club) for offering their ML course for free! 🌟 The insights and skills I gained from their course were crucial in developing this project.
+If you want to enhance your expertise in machine learning, I highly recommend checking out their [course](https://github.com/DataTalksClub/ml-zoomcamp).
+It’s an invaluable resource for diving into machine learning! 📚✨